state-alchemists/zrb/docs/getting-started.md

 assert show_stats
 ```

-This modification allows you to invoke `show-stats` from the CLI
+This modification allows Zrb to load `show-stats` so that you can access it from the CLI

 ```
 zrb project show-stats